jreisinger/docs/data/notes/k8s/volumes.md

 # Volumes

-NOTE: If you need to your data to live longer than your pod see [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+NOTE: If you need your data to live longer than your pod see [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 K8s volume abstraction fixes two problems: